Multi-Objective Bayesian Optimization via Adaptive \varepsilon-Constraints Decomposition: Experiments

 We conduct experiments on four constrained MOO benchmark problems.
-For synthetic benchmark problem, we consider MW7 ($d=2, m=4, c=2$).
+For synthetic benchmark problem, we consider MW7 ($d=4, m=2, c=2$).
 For the real-world benchmark problems, we consider two problems from the problem suite: \cite{tanabe2020easy}: Disc brake design ($d = 4, m = 2, c= 4$), Gear train design ($d=4, m=2, c=1$), and one problem from \citet{garrido2020parallel}: CONSTR ($ d=2, m=2, c=2$).
 Details of the benchmark problems can be found in \Cref{app:benchmark}.

 \paragraph{Results.} \Cref{fig:results_con_moo} shows the performance of all methods.
 Note that COMBOO is evaluated with a limited number of function evaluations on MW7, as it terminates early and returns the observed solutions when the UCB-based estimates of all constraints indicate infeasibility.
 STAGE-BO consistently outperforms state-of-the-art methods in terms of IGD, demonstrating both faster convergence and superior solution diversity.
-While our framework does not explicitly optimize for hypervolume, its ability to maintain a low fill distance ensures comprehensive coverage of the Pareto front; this uniformity inherently leads to hypervolume performance that is competitive with, or superior to baselines.
+While our framework does not explicitly optimize for HV, its ability to ensure uniform coverage of the Pareto front inherently leads to HV performance that is competitive with, or superior to baselines.
+The results on Gear Train and Disc Brake indicate a trade-off between IGD and HV, as no single method achieves the best performance in both metrics.
 More metrics including the feasible evaluation ratio, IGD+, and fill distance are reported in \Cref{app:igd+}